-Gareth Liley, Team Manager of our Homeless Prevention and Mental Health Support Service in Brighton and Hove, has been involved in establishing the project and will be overseeing delivery of the service throughout its pilot phase until the end of September 2021.
+Gareth Liley, Team Manager of our Homeless Prevention and Mental Health Support Service in Brighton and Hove, has been involved in establishing the project; he says:

 The initial feedback we have received from our clients has been overwhelmingly positive and we are all excited to see how we can support them over the coming weeks to achieve their aspirations and goals.”